 Course Map, Markings, and Aid Stations

 Click here for the 2019 course map, elevation charts, mileage, and aid station sheet

 Above, is the all-inclusive map.
 Below, are the individual maps associated with each distance.
 The RunGOapp links below have voice activated turn by turn and elevation tabs associated with each distance.
+Please note that the elevations in RunGo app.com are not accurate.
+The above listed elevations in the event information are more accurate and come from watch and gps data.
 You can print all by using the print icon.
 Color ribbons, flagging, and signage will be placed for direction.